jiangsheng/jiangsheng.github.io/docs/blogs/2005/01/expectation-differences-between-male-and-female-in-chinese-culture.rst

 .. meta::
    :description: There are many differences between male and female in Chinese culture.
+First, women are expected to have lower position in a family.
+Even now, a husband is usua

 Expectation differences between male and female in Chinese culture
 ==================================================================